samirxnova/prizmora/README.md

 ## 🌈 Features

 * 🎨 **Image Fusion**: Upload up to 4 images and fuse them using AI
+* 🖼️ **GIF Upload & Frame Extraction**: Upload a GIF, extract its frames, and use them as fusion sources
 * ✏️ **Prompt Editing**: Refine and guide the final image with creative prompts
 * 🌀 **Fusion Animations**: Enjoy 3D and motion effects while your artwork forms
 * 📤 **Social Sharing**: Share your artwork across platforms